Tongue Piercing Mega Guide With Beautiful Images

 The signs of a tongue infection are pretty easy to spot, even if you don’t frequently look at the piercing in the mirror.
 An infection can be signaled by a few different symptoms, including redness around the piercing area, swelling, discoloration, weird-looking discharge and pain.

 Nobody loves going to the doctor.
 It’s expensive and it can mean taking time off of work to go, depending upon what your schedule is.
-But if you notice signs of an infection, you need to bite the bullet and get in to see the doctor.
+Nevertheless, if you notice signs of an infection, you need to bite the bullet and get in to see the doctor.

 You are taking a big chance if you ignore the signs of infection just to save yourself the money you’ll have to spend on a doctor.
 You could end up losing a lot more money if you need a hospital stay to clear up a bad infection that could have been treated easily to begin with.